Kuurcha/Email-test-application/README.md

 This is test project for job Application.

-It should Display all records from json corresponding to email (nessecary) and/or number (optional)
+It should Display all records from json corresponding to email (necessary) and/or number (optional)

 Build instruction